Want to hit the big-draw attractions or experience Portland, Ore., like an insider? With our guide you can do it all.

 This article was first published in September 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Request the Oregon TourBook and Portland map at AAA.com or any AAA branch.
 To find a place to stay, visit AAA.com/hotels .
-For more information, visit AAA.com/travel or contact Travel Portland in Pioneer Courthouse Square: (877) 678-5263, travelportland.com .
+For more information, visit any AAA branch or contact Travel Portland in Pioneer Courthouse Square: (877) 678-5263, travelportland.com .
 AAA members get discounts at OMSI, Portland Walking Tours (for the rose garden), and Pedal Bike Tours (for Forest Park).